-Totally untrue myths about Canada (that are sometimes maybe a bit true)
+Totally untrue myths about Canada

-It’s super cold everywhere all the time
+Myth #1 - It’s super cold everywhere all the time.

 Yes, the Great White North got its nickname for a reason, but like a lot of the northern hemisphere, winter is just one of our seasons.
 We get all four of them, and they vary a ton depending on where you are in the country.
 Technically winter is only about three months long, though the snow typically falls between November and March in many parts of the country.
 But some places, like Vancouver and the West Coast, only see a few days of snow per year, and rarely dip much below the freezing point.
 Come summertime, temperatures across the country can sit in the 30s for weeks at a time.
 Across the country it’s a fair bet to assume summery weather will kick in at the end of May and last into mid-September, and it can be downright sweltering.

-There are moose and bears everywhere
+Myth #2 - There are moose and bears everywhere.

 There might be, but Canada is so big, and mostly wilderness, so they have tons of places to hide, and they do it well.
 Some Canadians have never even laid eyes on a moose or a bear in the wild.
 And newsflash: bears sleep all winter!
 So if the thought of free-roaming bears creeps you out, winter is an excellent time to visit Canada because most of our bears—grizzlies, black bears, brown bears—they’re all asleep all winter.
 Some of our other iconic critters don’t hit the hay for the season and you can still spot moose, beavers, wolves, foxes and wild cats like cougars and lynx if you’re lucky (though not roaming the city streets, unfortunately/fortunately).

-We all play and watch hockey
+Myth #3 - We all play and watch hockey.

 No, this is totally not true.
 Many of us have never even picked up a hockey stick and don’t care to watch the game.
 Unless the Winter Olympics are on and it’s the men’s or women’s hockey finals and Canada is playing (which, yeah, duh), then every single one of us is a major fan.
 The country shuts down so everyone can watch, and we’re all best friends and united in our unbridled love for the game.
 But beyond that, nope, not a big deal.

 Mais, non.
 French is one of Canada’s two official languages, and the province of Quebec is primarily French-speaking, and most Canadian kids learn some kind of French in elementary school, but… yeah, okay most of us can speak some French.
 But for a lot of us it’s only a teeny tiny bit.
 Enough to ask where the bathroom is or order a poutine.
+While we're at it, read more about the 10 facts you should know about Quebec.

 It’s no secret that Canada is big, but it seems to be a secret that Canada is actually really, really big.
 If you think you can cram visits to both coasts and Toronto, Montreal and the Rockies into a one or two week visit, you better get used to not sleeping (that, or learning how to teleport).
 It takes over a week of driving eight hours a day to get from one side of it to the other.
 It’s much quicker to fly from Vancouver to Hawaii or Halifax to London than it is to fly from Vancouver to Halifax.